-- Undershirts worn underneath the polo uniform top may be short sleeve or long sleeve, but must be white if visible.
+- Undershirts worn underneath the polo uniform top may be short sleeve or long sleeve, but must be white, solid navy, or solid black if visible.
 No other undergarments may be visible.
 Grey or navy blue cardigan sweaters are acceptable outerwear.
 Hoodies (other than Stanbridge-branded outerwear) are not acceptable.

 - Bare feet, bare midriffs, low-cut necklines, and skin-tight clothing are not acceptable.

 - Hats are not to be worn inside any of the buildings, classrooms, hallways, or labs.

 Shoes and socks must be worn at all times

 - Shoes must be closed toe and must be clean at all times.
 Neoprene or mesh-type tennis shoes are not acceptable.
 Canvas tennis shoes like Converse or Vans, Crocs, and Vibrams or other informal shoes are not acceptable.

 - Plain, black or gray, non-flashy sneakers are acceptable.

 - The only visible, pierced jewelry that is acceptable is a small, single, stud earring located in the ear.
 Hoops, rings, or dangling earrings are not allowed.
 Jewelry on the tongue, eyebrows, nose, or lips is not allowed.
 An exception is made for medical or religion bracelets as well as a wedding band that is low in profile.

 - Facial hair must be neatly trimmed to a maximum length of ½ inch to permit proper fit of personal protective equipment (as recommended by the Center for Disease Control) and not be dyed an unnatural color.